 Bookings are essential for groups of visiting school students or other organised tours.
 Please visit our tour bookings page to access the online booking system, risk assessment and insurance certificate.

 Independent visitors do not need to make a booking.

 Talks by Court Guides

 Visitors are welcome to visit the building at any time during ordinary opening hours.
 Visitors not in organised tours are encouraged to visit the Court building in Canberra on non-sitting days in time for an information session delivered by a Court Guide.
 On sitting days, visitors are welcome to view the sitting Court.

-Each talk on non-sitting days will include information about the history, role and function of the High Court and its architecture and art work.
+Each talk on non-sitting days will include information about the history, role and function of the High Court and its architecture.
 Court Guides will talk for approximately 20 minutes, with 5 to 10 minutes available for questions and answers.